pocomane/brewed-in-the-apocalypse/bita.md

 into play only when another move explicitly asks for it.

 ```
-The __Hard move__ says to make an __Tell something bad__.
-The latter just
+The __Make the worst happen__ says to make an __Assign an harm__.
+The
-says "When you have to tell something bad..." as trigger text, so it is designed
+latter just says "When you have to assign an harm..." as trigger text, so
-to be called from other moves only.
-This trigger text, like any other that
+it is designed to be called from other moves only.
+This trigger text, like any
-would be in this situation, is ignored.
-Just continue reading the rest: ...
+other that would be in this situation, is ignored.
+Just continue reading the
-first if you want ...
+rest: ... ask to the target ...
 ```

+Finally, one of the most important mechanics: the roll.

-Some player moves may fails.
-These can be distinguished because in the trigger there is the condition "If you have to roll" .
+Some player moves may fails, or may arise complications.
+These moves can be distinguished because in the trigger there is the condition "If you have to roll" .
 When an action trigger a move without such condition the player just do what the rest of the text demands.
 If instead the move has such prescription, the scenarist have to decide if the roll is actually needed.

 If an action is very simple to accomplish or very likely to be successful, the scenarist can decide to continue directly with the success text.
 Another case in which the scenarist can choose to go to the success text directly, is when the consequences of a failure are not interesting at all.
-In all the other cases, the roll can continue.

 ```
 Bob: Bart want to go upstairs, I have to make a check?